ldmckeen/aruba-ldmckeen-ap-scan/README.md

 (see .env.template for an example of the env variables used)

 To Note:<br>
-Application code resides in the application folder and testing code resides in the tests folder
+Application code resides in the apps folder and testing code resides in the tests folder

 ### Unit Testing